 Food as Medicine Everyday Cooking is a 12-week series led by naturopathic physicians that focuses on nutrition education and hand-on cooking.
-Located in Charlee’s Kitchen on the NCNM campus, it is offered year-round to individuals and families.
+Located in Charlee’s Kitchen on the NUNM campus, it is offered year-round to individuals and families.

 Food as Medicine Everyday is a series of twelve weekly workshops that demonstrate simple techniques for selecting and cooking tasty, nutritious whole foods and teach how these foods can improve health and fitness.